sebastian-porling/web-scraper-nodejs-sp-mk/README.md

 }));
 ```

 Is much faster than trying to do it synchrounously.
-I timed it to be about 40% faster to use the asyncrounous version with the map function.
+We timed it to be about 40% faster to use the asyncrounous version with the map function.
 As each iteration takes some time it has a it will be gathered in the `Promise.all()`.
 When all iterations are done we can return the resulting json array.
 This does though make the throbber "lag" a litte, but still much faster then doing all the requests synchrounously.
 We have to sort all the presidents afterwards as the fetches might return in different orders.

+We made the class [**timer.js**](./modules/timer.js) to measure the exucution time of the program.
+It can also be used for measuring each function or specific parts of the application.

+Lastly there is the [**welcomeMessage.js**](./modules/welcomeMessage.js) that just displays a pleasing welcome message to the user.
+It utilizes the [**figlet**](https://www.npmjs.com/package/figlet) package which makes an ASCII art/text out of the normal text you give it.
+It is possible to use different art/text styles and fonts.
+We just use the standard config.